aminK8/KnobGen/README.md

+# KnobGen
-# KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models
+## Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models

-This repository is the official implementation of KnobGen. ([Pouyan Navard*](https://www.linkedin.com/in/pouyan-boreshnavard/), [Amin Karimi Monsefi*](https://7amin.github.io/), [Mengxi Zhou](https://www.linkedin.com/in/mengxi-zhou-23a10b289/), [Wei-Lun (Harry) Chao](https://sites.google.com/view/wei-lun-harry-chao/home), [Alper Yilmaz](https://ceg.osu.edu/people/yilmaz.15), [Rajiv Ramnath](https://cse.osu.edu/people/ramnath.6))

-\* These authors contributed equally to this work.
+KnobGen is a dual-pathway framework that empowers sketch-based image generation diffusion model by seamlessly adapting to varying levels of sketch complexity and user skill.
+KnobGen employs a Coarse-Grained Controller (CGC) module for leveraging high-level semantics from both textual and sketch inputs in the early stages of generation, and a Fine-Grained Controller (FGC) module for detailed refinement later in the process.

 Paper Link: [KnobGen: Controlling the Sophistication of Artwork in Sketch-Based Diffusion Models](https://arxiv.org/abs/2410.01595)

-KnobGen, a dual-pathway framework that democratizes sketch-based image generation by seamlessly adapting to varying levels of sketch complexity and user skill.
-KnobGen employs a Coarse-Grained Controller (CGC) module for leveraging high-level semantics from both textual and sketch inputs in the early stages of generation, and a Fine-Grained Controller (FGC) module for detailed refinement later in the process.

 ![KnobGen Architecture](misc/HEDFusion.jpg)